jwatowatson/RecurrentVivax/README.md

 * *Simulation_Study* estimates the number of microsatellites needed to reliably calculate recurrence probabilities in paired infections under certain assumptions of complexity of infection.
 This is in the RMarkdown script *SimulationStudy.Rmd*.

-All data are stored in *RData* and a microsatellite data plotting tool is given in *Plotting_MS_Data*.
+All data are stored in *RData* and a microsatellite data plotting tool is given in *Genetic_Model/Plotting_MS_Data.R*.

 Enjoy reading through the model code and model implementation!
 If you see any bugs or have any questions, the authors can be contacted at jwatowatson@gmail.com and aimee.r.taylor.85@gmail.com.
+For general questions regarding R, please visit https://www.r-project.org/ and various resources online.
+In you are unfamiliar with, access to someone with a working knowledge of R will be helpful.

-## Installation and running guide
+## Installation

 All software is written in R. For an installation guide please see https://cran.r-project.org/doc/manuals/R-admin.html The R versions used to develop this code were: R version 3.4.3 (2017-11-30) and R version 3.5.0 (2018-04-23)

+We used the user interface RStudio to develop this code.
+To download and install RStudio please see https://www.rstudio.com/products/rstudio/download/

 To run the timing model code, *rstan* is needed.
 For installation instructions please see: https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started
 The rstan version we are currently using is: rstan Version 2.18.1, GitRev: 2e1f913d3ca3

+Before running any analyses please

+1. Open *Install_and_load_required_packages.R* and set the working directory to the source file location (i.e. the location of *Install_and_load_required_packages.R*)

-Before running the analyses script please run *Install_and_load_required_packages.R*, which will load (and install if not installed already) all necessary packages.
-This should take a few minutes at most.
+2. Run *Install_and_load_required_packages.R*.
+This will load (and install if not installed already) all necessary packages.
+It should take a few minutes at most.
 Some of the non-base packages that will be loaded are as follows.
 A full list with version numbers can be found in session_info_txt

 * *igraph* (neat manipulation of graphs and computation of graph properties)
 * *loo* (leave one out for stan models)
 * *stringr* (character manipulation and pattern matching)